home-assistant/home-assistant.io/source/_components/binary_sensor.ping.markdown

   description: Let you overwrite the name of the device.
   required: false
   type: string
-  default: "`Ping Binary sensor`"
+  default: Ping Binary sensor
 {% endconfiguration %}

 The sensor exposes the different round trip times values measured by `ping` as attributes:

 - `round trip time mdev`
 - `round trip time avg`